digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/widgets/table/serverside-operations/filter.md

     <img className="screenshot-full" src="/img/widgets/table/serverside-operations/filter-loading.png" alt="Fetch data from the data source" />

-This is how serverside filtering is implemented in ToolJet's **Table** component.
+This is how serverside filtering is implemented in JumpStart's **Table** component.
 When one or more filters are applied to the **Table**, the query is executed on the server, ensuring that the filtering affects all records in the dataset, not just the data currently loaded into the **Table**.

 </div>